cjstehno/effigy/ROWMAPPERS.md

     map 'last_name' using {} into 'name' at 'lastName'
     // map('last_name').using({}).into('name').at('lastName')
 }

+mapProperty 'firstName' - helper for mapping 'first_name' into 'firstName'

 map(string) - map field name value
 map(index) - map by index